Lealholm: Geography

 Typical of the area are the medieval cruck-built longhouses of Lealholm.
 These were constructed as single storey combined dwelling and beast houses and made of the local Jurassic limestone.
 Originally they had ling thatched roofs, but they were mostly re-roofed in the 19th century with slate or pantiles.

 Despite having less than 50 houses within the boundaries of the main settlement, Lealholm has a selection of amenities, including a village shop, post office, petrol station and farm goods store.
 It also has the Forge Art Gallery (formerly a pottery), an Infant and Primary School, a cricket and football pitch, and three churches.
 The historic Shepherds Hall housing a tea rooms and riverside tea gardens.
 A village green, where the local team play quoits, sits alongside the river.
 The Ley Hall is the venue for public gatherings.
 It is used for the local playgroup, young farmers, the parish council and the WI among others.
-The Board Inn public house - a former coaching inn. - dates from the 18th century, and as the only public house in the village and it is a popular venue and regularly holds domino drives.
+The Board Inn public house – a former coaching inn. – dates from the 18th century, and as the only public house in the village and it is a popular venue and regularly holds domino drives.

 Lealholm is in the Anglican parish of Glaisdale, within the deanery of Whitby, the Archdeaconry of Cleveland, and the Diocese of York.
-There are three churches located within the main settlement, the Roman Catholic church of "Our Lady of the Sacred Heart", the Church of England church of St James the Greater, and a Methodist Chapel.
+There are three churches located within the main settlement, the Roman Catholic Our Lady of the Sacred Heart Church, the Church of England St James' Church, and Lealholm Methodist Chapel.
 Close to the chapel, between the River Esk and the mill race stands a Quaker Friends Burial Ground, donated by Thomas Whatson.